 Why the Test is Performed

-This test is done to evaluate the valves and chambers of the heart from the outside of your body.
+This test is done to evaluate the valves and chambers of your heart and the sac around your heart (pericardium) from the outside of your body.
 The echocardiogram can help detect:

 - Abnormal heart valves